SymBoltz.jl: A symbolic-numeric, approximation-free, and differentiable linear Einstein-Boltzmann solver: Introduction

-Traditional codes have nonexistent or only very thin abstraction layers around them.
-To modify them, users must work directly in the low-level numerical interface and should be prepared to get their hands dirty.
-For example, to implement a new species, one must generally modify the code in many places: input handling for any new parameters, new background equations, new thermodynamics equations, new perturbation equations, joining between each of these stages, output handling, and possibly more.
-This leads to fragmented code where the changes related to one species are scattered throughout the code, making it challenging and unintuitive to navigate and decipher.
+Traditional codes such as CAMB and CLASS have nonexistent or thin abstraction layers.
+To modify them, users must work directly in the low-level numerical code and have a good understanding of its internal structure.
+For example, to implement a new species, users must often modify the code in many places: input handling for new parameters, new background equations, new thermodynamics equations, new perturbation equations, joining each of these stages, output handling, and so on.
+This leads to fragmented code where changes related to one species are scattered throughout the code.

-More importantly, this structure scales poorly in model space.
-Each module becomes more polluted as more components are added.
-Even if they are deactivated by if statements at runtime, their mere presence in the source code reduces its readability.
-In turn, the whole code grows into a complex and mysterious beast.
+This structure scales poorly in model space.
+As more species and gravitational theories are added, each module is intertwined with code from other physical components.
+Even if unused components are deactivated by \enquote{if} statements at runtime, their mere presence in the source code increases its complexity, reduces its readability, and makes it harder to add more models.

-One can alleviate this problem to some extent by instead forking the code for modified models, so the main code base is not polluted.
-But this just moves the problem.
-Forking duplicates the entire code base even though only small parts are modified.
+We can alleviate this problem to some extent by instead forking the code for modified models, so the main code base is not polluted.
+But this only shifts the problem.
+Forking duplicates the entire code base, even though only small parts are modified.
 Forks are often abandoned and do not receive upstream improvements.
-They are also incompatible with each other unless one merges them into one code, but then one is back to the first problem.
+They are also incompatible with each other unless we merge them into one code, which reintroduces the first problem.

-The two-language problem amplifies the problem, as data analysis usually takes place in slower high-level languages like Python.
-This shapes Boltzmann solvers to rigid pipelines that must compute everything in one shot and avoid interception at all costs, in order to maximize performance in the low-level language before passing the data back to the high-level language.
-Some features that are really just post-processing of the ODE solutions are appended to the pipeline even if they are peripheral to the core task of an Einstein-Boltzmann solver -- which is to solve the Einstein-Boltzmann equations.
-This includes non-linear boosting and CMB lensing, for example.
+The two-language problem amplifies this issue, as data analysis often happens in slower high-level languages such as Python.
+This shapes Boltzmann solvers to rigid pipelines that must compute everything at once and avoid interception at all costs, in order to maximize performance in the low-level language before passing output back to the high-level language.
+Some features really just post-process the ODE solutions, but are appended to the pipeline even if they are peripheral to the core task of an Einstein–Boltzmann solver.
+For example, features such as nonlinear boosting and CMB lensing could be outsourced to smaller and interoperating modular packages, but they often become part of \enquote{all-in-one} Boltzmann codes instead.